sinak/sinak.github.com/_posts/2013-11-05-redefining-terrorism.md

 layout: post
 title: "The Frightening New Definition of Terrorism"
 category: posts
 tweet: "What is terrorism?
-Read the UK's terrifying new definition. ->"
+The frightening new definition ->"

 excerpt:
 ---